otto-de/api-guidelines/dev-context/rest/error-responses.md

 <https://github.com/otto-ec/ottoapi_manifest/issues/27>

 HTTP status codes are the most obvious choice for error communication, but they have a limited expressiveness.
 Many status codes are too generic to explain the specific type of an error.
 Most importantly, without contextual details, they are not particularly meaningful and user-friendly.
-The current API guidelines are mainly based on HTTP status codes for error communication.
-In addition, a self-defined response format can optionally be used to explain the occurring error in detail.
+A self-defined response format is used to explain the occurring error in detail.
+This page contains the various solutions that can be leveraged to perform this.

 ## Overloading HTTP status codes